Basic democracy

-Basic democracy was a governance system implemented by Ayub Khan government in Pakistan in 1959 when the Basic Democracies Order was promulgated.
+Basic democracy was a government system implemented in Pakistan by the Ayub Khan government in 1959 when the Basic Democracies Order was promulgated.

 Background

 In 1958, Ayub Khan assumed power in Pakistan, asserting that Western-style constitutions were unsuitable for developing countries.
 He banned political parties, blaming them for political instability, and introduced a system of basic democracy in 1960 to balance authoritarian rule with democratic principles.

 The basic democracy system had elements of existing local governance structures such as traditional village councils, known as panchayats in Punjab and union boards in Bengal, which were initially referred to as union panchayats by Ayub Khan in September 1959.
 The term was later changed to 'union councils' during the Governors' Conference in Dhaka on September 2, 1959, and subsequently used in the Basic Democracies Law.

 Basic democracy system

 Organized into five hierarchical tiers, the system commenced with union councils in rural areas and town committees in urban areas, followed by thana councils in East Pakistan and tehsil councils in West Pakistan, then district councils, divisional councils, and concluded with provincial development advisory councils.